SteveJustin1963/tec-robot-tetrahedron/README.md

 `code-2`

 This modified pseudocode uses tetrahedral units as the building blocks for the humanoid robot and adapts the learning, coordination, and friction-handling processes accordingly.
-Please note that the specific mechanics of how tetrahedral units move and interact may require further development and consideration in a real-world implementation.
+Please note that the specific mechanics of how tetrahedral units move and interact need further development and consideration in a real-world implementation.